adwaitmore700/nwm-sw-assignment/README.md

     - utilFunctions.js
   - .env.example                                                ( Example to consume environment variables )
   - index.js                                                    ( Starting point of the script )

+# Additional Information

+### The script runs on three stocks at the moment.
+These stocks are hardcoded values.
+You can change these hardcoded values as per your requirements.
+They are located in constants.js file.
+You can add as many stocks as you want and get the stock portfolio generated.
+Also, the high and low prices of the stocks are calculated wthing certain period of time which is hardcoded in the stockApiService.js file in the api function call.
+You can also change that value.
+Make sure that the time period doesnt exceed 10 years as the API only provides data for the past 10 years.